 Who can visit?

-One parent or carer is welcome to stay with their child during an admission.
-The other parent or carer can visit at any time but will not be able to stay overnight on the ward.
-Grandparents and other friends and relatives are also welcome to visit but preferably between 8am and 8pm.
+Each single room has space for one parent to stay on a sofa bed.
+The other parent can visit at any time but will not be able to stay overnight on the ward.
+Grandparents and other friends and relatives are also welcome to visit but preferably from 1pm to 4pm and 5pm to 9pm.

-A patient’s brothers and sisters can visit too, but again only between 8am and 8pm.
+A patient’s brothers and sisters can visit too, but again only between 10am and 9pm.
 There are toys and games in the ward playroom to keep them occupied.
-Please remember that you are responsible for their behavior at all times in the hospital as our staff cannot supervise siblings.
+Please remember that you are responsible for their behaviour at all times in the hospital as our staff cannot supervise siblings.